higherbar-ai/colab-or-not/README.rst

 If you want to create a Jupyter notebook that can run in Google Colab as well as a local or other environment, there are several annoying things you need to worry about:

 #.
-Installing required packages
+Installing required Python packages
 #.
+Installing required system packages
-Installing required modules
+#.
+Installing required Python modules
 #.
 Loading settings
 #.
 Prompting for input files